Home: Coalition for Economic Justice

 Strategic Aims of the Coalition for Economic Justice:

-There are numerous articles and resources that are available from this website.
-Please browse the site for articles of interest.
+There are numerous further articles and resources that are available from this website.
+Please browse the navigation panel on the left hand side of the screen for articles of interest.

 Should you wish to discover more about the work of the CEJ, or would like get involved, please contact one of the individuals whose details are listed in the column on the left of this web page.

 To sign up for the LVT Digest newsletter and receive all the latest news about developments in relation to collection the economic rent of land for public benefit email email@example.com